-Betty Griffin Center Receives $100,000 Challenge Grant from the Delores Barr Weaver Fund
+Betty Griffin Center Meets Goal to Receive $100,000 Challenge Grant from the Delores Barr Weaver Fund

-By taking part in the Weaver Challenge Grant, you’ll be providing financial support for programs and services in an effort to end domestic and sexual violence and to save lives.
+By taking part in the Weaver Challenge Grant, you can know you have helped provide financial support for programs and services that are vital in our efforts to end domestic and sexual violence and to save lives.

-If you have questions about your gift to Betty Griffin Center, or for more details on the above mentioned gift options, please call the Development Office at (904) 808-8544, ext.
+If you have questions about your gift to Betty Griffin Center, please call the Development Office at (904) 808-8544, ext.
 208, or email to NicoleP@bettygriffincenter.org.

 About the Delores Barr Weaver Fund